thecodersguilduk/tcg_site/site/blog/free-course-discover-user-experience-design.md

   - blog
   - Digital Skills
 ---
-#### Our web and app development bootcamp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.
+#### Our UX bootcamp is a one-of-a-kind chance to learn new digital skills, create job opportunities, and boost your employability, putting you on the path to a more rewarding career.

 #### The entire course is completely free, delivered remotely (lockdown-safe), and taught by experienced professionals.